 As well as its needed effects, oxytocin (the active ingredient contained in Pitocin) may cause unwanted side effects that require medical attention.

-Check with your doctor or nurse immediately if any of the following side effects occur while taking oxytocin:Rare
+If any of the following side effects occur while taking oxytocin, check with your doctor or nurse immediately:Rare

 - convulsions (seizures)